 Over the past couple years my practice has taken a spiritual path and includes the use of Tibetan singing bowls, essential oils, and crystals.

 Yoga has floated in-and-out of my life since 1999, but my love for yoga stuck when it helped relieve my chronic migraines and depression/anxiety related to infertility.
 It also served as a lifeline while working on behalf of individuals reentering the community from the criminal justice system.
 Yoga helped me meet clients where they were at (emotionally, spiritually, energetically) and to just be present with them in that space.
 While living Grand Rapids, I fell in love with Bapitste's power hot yoga philosophy and a seed was planted..."maybe one day I could be a teacher."
 I noticed I felt awesome after doing the asanas.
 Though, it became more that that, my husband calls me the "Pusherman of Yoga," referencing the Curtis Mayfield song.
 It's true, yoga is like a drug for me; it started as a love of the postures, then came the breath, now the mind, body, spirit...yoga has infiltrated my life.
-After moving to Gaylord, the owners of Yoga-45 Lynne and Amy were super supportive and helped me make the decision, to take the plunge, to do the 200-hour training course.
 I was trained at Yen Yoga in Traverse City, in hatha yoga, under two amazing women, Jenny Lintvedt and Heidi Dietrich.
 Completing the 200-hour training has made me realize there is still so much more to learn.
 I will always be a student, humbly learning from those around me; always knowing my two greatest teachers in life will be my children.
 I'm looking forward to going on this journey with yogis in the Gaylord community, and grateful for the opportunity to teach with such a beautiful group of people. the essence of yoga is the union of mind, body, spirit; I hope when individuals leave a class I guide, their body feels strong, their mind feels peaceful and their soul shines bright.
 Om Shanti, Om Peace, Namaste.

 I first tried yoga because I heard it was very helpful for dealing with stress.
 Between moving to a new town, new marriage and career, I was looking for an avenue to help with so much change.
 I took my first yoga class in 2001 at a community class offered at Grayling high school.
 I was unsure about what I had experienced, but liked the overwhelming calm feeling I felt after class.
 That class led to a lot of exploration, reading and yoga classes.
 I developed a passion and love for it, that I know I wanted to share with others.
 After ten years of practice, I completed the RYT 2oo hour program in September 2011 at Yoga for Peace in Southgate, MI.